 Head writer Malcolm Spellman not only gifts Anthony Mackie and Sebastian Stan with a Lethal Weapon buddy comedy to relish but also a six-hour character study.
 The series allows the actors to dive deeper into what healing might look like for their superhero personas in a chaotic world post “blip,” a term used to describe the five years in which half the world’s population was gone, including Mackie and Stan’s characters, thanks to uber-villain Thanos.

-At the end of Avengers: Endgame, Mackie’s Falcon was chosen by his friend Captain America to pick up the mantle, or shield in this case, not realizing what being the next Cap would mean both socially and emotionally for a black man in this country.
+At the end of Avengers: Endgame, Mackie’s Falcon is chosen by his friend Captain America to pick up the mantle, or shield in this case, not realizing what being the next Cap would mean both socially and emotionally for a black man in this country.

 Stan’s Winter Soldier, while pardoned for his crimes by the government, begins the series unable to pardon himself.
 In episode two his insecurity about his identity emerges in a therapy scene that is both moving and funny.
 Stan endows Bucky with fighting to be contained raw emotion that almost spills out in an honest confrontation with Sam, as well as hilarious touches like stoic silent glares.
-That striving to contain emotion is never more evident than in the finale when Bucky finally confesses killing a young man due to Hydra’s mind control, to the man’s father.
+That striving to contain emotion is never more evident than in the finale when Bucky finally confesses to killing a young man due to Hydra’s mind control, to the man’s father.
 Stan’s shaky voice and difficulty in getting the words out scream Emmy, but the flashback to Wakanda scene in episode four, where Bucky is cured of the horrific brainwashing screams the loudest as Stan smiles, letting tears of elation stream down his face.

 MCU supporting players until now, Mackie and Stan both get to spread their leading man wings in the series, no pun intended.
 The actors are steeped in heavy subject matter peppered with witty banter.
 Both display range that defies genre, nailing every note in a symphony of emotions sandwiched between intensely choreographed action sequences.